verdaccio/website/website/translated_docs/pt-PT/cli-registry.md

 title: "Using a private registry"
 ---

-Setting up a private registry can be achieved in few ways, let's review all of them, this formula might be different based on the package manager you are using.
+Setting up a private registry can be achieved in a few ways, let's review all of them.
+The following commands might be different based on the package manager you are using.

 ### npm (5.x, 6.x)